Minnesota corn farmers are expected to have the best crop in the U.S. corn belt, with a harvest expected to top last year's by 7 percent

-With much of the U.S. corn crop in tatters due to drought, U.S. corn production in 2012 is expected to fall 13 percent over last year, its lowest mark since 2006, the U.S. Department of Agriculture (USDA) said Wednesday.
+With much of the U.S. corn crop is in tatters due to drought, U.S. corn production in 2012 is expected to fall 13 percent over last year, hitting the lowest mark since 2006, the United States Department of Agriculture said Wednesday.

 Minnesota is forecast to produce 1.29 billion bushels of corn, with a yield of 156 bushels per acre.
 While that yield is unchanged from last year, it's the highest of any major corn-producing state.